wmde/wikidata-wikibase-team/process/journey-model-copy.md

 # Journey Model COPY (WIP)

-notes:
+## notes:
 - the definitions for hike/trailblaze need work
 - what is the definition of discovery ?

 ## Introduction

 The Journey model is a a version of the [Spotify model](https://www.atlassian.com/agile/agile-at-scale/spotify) and has been in use by the Wikidata & Wikibase team since 2019.
+See the [ So, why the Journey Model?](#so-why-the-journey-model) for why this method was selected.

 ## Process Overview
 In our Journey model, we separate our work into two concepts: Campsite and Journeys.

-[**Campsite**](#glossary)  is our home.
+[**Campsite**](/process/campsite) is our home.
 It covers the topics of maintenance, bug fixes, live operations, and similar topics.
 <br>
-[**Journeys**](#glossary)  involve a group of people who leave camp to focus completely on a topic for a *limited amount of time*.
+[**Journeys**](/process/journeys) involve a group of people who leave camp to focus completely on a topic for a *limited amount of time*.

 **How it works:**
 <br>
 Campers spend their time keeping everything in order.
 Then the Product Manager decides on a feature set/ product they'd like to have worked on and organize a [kickoff meeting](#glossary).
 Everyone at camp is invited (this means all teams!) and the goals and epics involved are introduced.
 After all the questions and comments have been discussed, a [bonfire meeting](#glossary) is held.
-During the bonfire, it is decided who will join the journey.
+During (or shortly after) the bonfire, it is decided who will join the journey.

 :::warning
 In practice, the order in which the kickoff and bonfire meetings happen are sometimes switched or combined into one meeting meetings -- Adam